 A: No. Nothing is to be thrown – flower petals, rice, birdseed, glitter, confetti, etc.

 Q: While we’re taking pictures, can we have a table set with refreshments for our guests?

 Q: How long do we have the church reserved?

-A: One hour before your ceremony through one hour after.
-E.g., if you have a 1 pm wedding, your time will be from 12-2:00.
-You must be out of the church and not be in front of the church taking pictures after that time.
+A: Each wedding reservation is two hours and thirty minutes.
+E.g., if you have a 10 AM wedding, your reservation will be from 9 AM - 11:30 AM.
+By 11:30 AM, you must be out of the church and not be in front of the church taking pictures after that time.
 You can still take pictures on the sides of Quad, but are asked to be sensitive to the next wedding and not obstruct their time/space.

 Q: When will we be finished with the ceremony?

-A: If it is a non-Catholic ceremony you will be finished at approximately 30 minutes after the hour.
-If it is a Catholic non-mass, then it will be closer to 35 minutes after the hour.
-If it is a Catholic mass, it’ll be closer 45 minutes.
+A: If it is a non-Catholic ceremony, you will be finished at approximately 30 minutes after the hour.
+If it is a Catholic non-mass ceremony, then it will be closer to 35 minutes after the hour.
+If it is a Catholic mass ceremony, it will be closer to 45 minutes.
 The timing in the Catholic ceremonies is more fluid – you should discuss this with your priest.